sportsclimbs/sportclimbs-2/content/peak/stoney/horseshoe-quarry/horseshoe-quarry-main-wall.md

 **22. Lost Monolith (6b+)** the long straightforward crackline and difficult final bulge.

+**22a Unknown (6a+)** The wall immediately left of Screwy Driver keeping out of the crack until forced into it near the top.
+Finish on the BB of Lost Monolith.

-**23. Screwy Driver E1 5b** the shallow groove/wall to the right with a difficult final section.
+**23. Screwy Driver E1 5b** the shallow groove/crack line to the right with a difficult final section.

 **Harvey Wallbanger (6c)** blunt rib and very hard moves direct through overlap.
 Using the crack out right makes it a more balanced 6b.